Help your tech get the most out of your training investment!

 2. Mix studying time with "hands-on" time.
 Retention and interest in the course material are optimized when there is a combination of studying and application.
 In other words, for every hour or two of studying, a student-tech should have a few hours of doing service calls or working in the shop.
 If they are a rookie, then they would do service calls as a second tech alongside a more experienced tech.

 3. Work on the courses should be done at a steady pace - not too fast or too slow, without long breaks in between study sessions.
 Ideally the student should work on the courses most every day of the week, at least an hour or more each study session.

 4. Encourage repetition.
 While it's great to have incentives and encouragement to make steady progress in a course, sometimes the most important progress is made when a student repeats some lessons.
 This is especially true in the Basic Electricity module of the Fundamentals course.
 Even though it is near the beginning of the course, this is challenging material that often takes some repetition to master.
 It pays off in the long run, big time!
 So watch out for signs that they are rushing through in order to "get it over with," and be sure any incentives you've set up don't accidentally encourage this.

-5. Encourage Use of Interactive Features (Bundle 1 Students Only).
+5. Encourage them to get help as needed.
 We witness so many "aha" moments when we interact with students in the Ask the Teacher Forums.
 It's a shame when students don't take advantage of these opportunities for personal help from Team Samurai.
 Encourage your tech to ask questions, especially if you know they are struggling in some way.